nzhagen/flir_camera_interface/README.md

-    conda update -n base -c conda-forge conda     ## update conda before starting conda update --all                            ## and update all the packages too if you want conda create -n pyspin python=3.8				## create the "pyspin" environment conda activate pyspin							## enter the new environment conda install numpy scipy matplotlib imageio ffmpeg openh264	 ## install other packages you will need pip install --no-deps spinnaker_..._python.whl		## use your filename for the pyspin wheel file pip install --no-deps [other files]				## if you need to install anything else with pip, use this approach
+    conda update -n base -c conda-forge conda     ## update conda before starting conda update --all                            ## and update all the packages too if you want conda create -n flir python=3.8               ## create the "flir" environment conda activate flir                           ## enter the new environment conda install numpy scipy matplotlib imageio  ## install other packages you will need conda install ffmpeg openh264                 ## you will need these if you want to generate videos pip install --no-deps spinnaker_..._python.whl		## use your filename for the pyspin wheel file pip install --no-deps [other files]				## if you need to install anything else with pip, use this approach